Greenhouse gases: documentation of statistics

 Finland is a party to the 1992 United Nations Framework Convention on Climate Change (UNFCCC), which entered into force in 1994.
 In addition, Finland is a party to the Kyoto Protocol, which supplements the UNFCCC.
 It entered into force in February 2005.
 Paris Agreement was adopted on 2015 and the reporting under PA will start in the 2021 inventory year.
 The Paris Agreement supplements the UN Framework Convention on Climate Change (UNFCCC) concluded in 1992.
 The parties have agreed on the reporting of emissions by the UNFCCC, Kyoto Protocol and Paris Agreement decisions.
 In addition to emissions, the reporting covers the uptake of greenhouse gases from the atmosphere (removals/sinks).

 In addition to the regulations governing Statistics Finland, the production of the data is based on agreements between Statistics Finland and the expert organisations on the production and reporting of emission inventory data, as well as on collaboration with the responsible ministries.
+Some parts of the emission calculation are purchased by Statistics Finland.

 Further information: Statistical legislation